John Boorman: Career

 Excalibur, a long-held dream project of Boorman's, is a retelling of the Arthurian legend, based on Le Morte D'Arthur.
-Boorman cast Nicol Williamson and Helen Mirren over their protests, as the two disliked each other intensely, but Boorman felt that their mutual antagonism would enhance their presentations0of the characters they were playing.
-The production was based in the Republic of Ireland, where Boorman had settled.
-For the film he employed all of his children as actors and crew (several of Boorman's later films have also been "family business" productions).
+Boorman cast Nicol Williamson and Helen Mirren over their protests, as the two disliked each other intensely but Boorman felt that their mutual antagonism would enhance their presentations of the characters they were playing.
+The production was based in Ireland, where Boorman had settled, and employed all of Boorman's children as actors and crew, a practice he repeated in later films.
 The film, one of the first to be produced by Orion Films, was a moderate success.

 The Emerald Forest (1985) saw Boorman cast his son Charley Boorman as an eco-warrior in a rainforest adventure that included commercially required elements – action and near-nudity – with authentic anthropological detail.
-Rospo Pallenberg's original screenplay was adapted into a book of the same name by award-winning author Robert Holdstock.
+Rospo Pallenberg's original screenplay was adapted into a book of the same name by author Robert Holdstock.
 Because the film's distributor faced business troubles that year, the film did not receive a traditional "For Your Consideration" advertising campaign for the 1985 Academy Awards, despite positive critical reviews.
 Boorman took the initiative to promote the film himself by making VHS copies available for no charge to Academy members at several Los Angeles-area video rental stores.
 Boorman's idea later became ubiquitous during Hollywood's award season, and by the 2010s, more than a million Oscar screeners were mailed to Academy members each year.
-However, Emerald Forest itself received no nominations from Boorman's strategy.
+Emerald Forest received no nominations.

-Hope and Glory (1987, UK) is his most autobiographical movie to date, a retelling of his childhood in London during The Blitz.
+Hope and Glory (1987) was his most autobiographical movie, a retelling of his childhood in London during The Blitz.
 Produced by Goldcrest Films, with Hollywood financing the film, it proved a box office hit in the US, receiving numerous Oscar, BAFTA and Golden Globe nominations.
-However, his 1990 US-produced comedy about a dysfunctional family, Where the Heart Is, was a major flop.
+His 1990 US-produced comedy about a dysfunctional family, Where the Heart Is, was a major flop.

-When his friend David Lean died in 1991, Boorman was announced to be taking over direction of Lean's long-planned adaptation of Nostromo, though the production collapsed.
-Beyond Rangoon (US, 1995) and The Tailor of Panama (US/Ireland, 2000) both explore unique worlds with alien characters stranded and desperate.
+When his friend David Lean died in 1991, Boorman was to take over direction of Lean's long-planned adaptation of Nostromo, but the production collapsed.
+Beyond Rangoon (1995) and The Tailor of Panama (2000) both explore unique worlds with alien characters stranded and desperate.